martin-olivier/ZiAPI/docs/guides/IMPLEMENT_POSTPROCESSOR.md

 # Implement a PostProcessor module

-In this guide we will learn how to implement a PostProcessor module which is a type of module that allows us to generate an HTTP response from a request.
+In this guide we will learn how to implement a PostProcessor module which is a type of module that allows us to modify an HTTP response from a current response.

 ## `IPostProcessorModule` interface